Table of Contents

 - Many people find the unit easy to install themselves

-- Can be used on both well water and city water
+- Can be used on both well and city water

-- If you’re using on well water, the chlorine removal capability is virtually pointless
+- If you’re using with a well, the chlorine removal capability is virtually pointless

 - Filters need changing every year

-It’s can be a big decision to select the right well water filter for your needs.
+It’s can be a big decision to select the right whole house filtration system for your needs.
 To do so, having the appropriate knowledge to make your choice is super important.

 That’s why we put together the following buyer’s guide to help you learn everything there is to know about well water filter systems and maintaining your own water quality at home.
 Enjoy!

 Why do I need a water filter for well water?

 Well water isn’t tested by the EPA, or Environmental Protection Agency, in the US.
-This means that you have no third-party proof that your water is safe to drink – and chances are, it isn’t.
+This means that you have no third-party proof of your water quality and that it is safe to drink – and chances are, it isn’t.

 If you drink water from a private well, you may be ingesting bacteria, parasites and other harmful microorganisms that could make you sick.
-The water most likely also contains minerals that have leached into the water from its surroundings, including sulfur, iron and manganese.
-These contaminants are dangerous to consume in large doses, and even in smaller doses, they can affect the taste, appearance or odor of water.
+The water most likely also contains minerals that have leached into the water from its surroundings, including sulfur, iron, manganese and heavy metals.
+These contaminants are dangerous to consume in large doses, and even in smaller doses, they can affect the taste, appearance, odor and overall water quality.

 A water filter can trap these contaminants in your water, allowing you access to much cleaner, fresher drinking water for your whole home.

 Inside this system, one of several processes may be used to filter the water and make it cleaner.
 Some whole house filters use a number of filters, which trap contaminants and prevent them from passing through with water.
 Some systems use chlorination technology to disinfect the water, or a process called air injection to oxidize iron and manganese.
-You can also find whole house filters that include a UV lamp, which uses ultraviolet light to kill bacteria, some viruses, and other living organisms that are often found in well water.
+You can also find whole house filters that include a ultraviolet lamp, which uses ultraviolet light to kill bacteria, some viruses, and other living organisms that are often found in well water.

-What contaminants does a whole house water filter for well water remove?
+What contaminants does a whole house water filter remove?

-In every case, a well water filter should be able to reduce iron.
-It’s also common for well water filters to reduce heavy metals, manganese and sulfur, though different filters do this to a different level.
+In every case, a well filtration system should be able to reduce iron.
+It’s also common for these systems to reduce heavy metals, manganese and sulfur, though different filters do this to a different level.
 Ideally, for the safety of you and your family, you should look for a water purification system that removes living microorganisms with a 1 micron filter.

-Some well water filters can be used for city water too, and are designed to remove chlorine from water.
-As chlorine is added to water during the water treatment process, it’s likely that your chlorine content will be much higher if you have city water than if you have well water.
+Some systems can be used for city water too, and are designed to remove chlorine from water.
+As chlorine is added to water during the water treatment process, it’s likely that your chlorine content will be much higher if you have municipal water than if you have a well source.
 For that reason, chlorine removal is generally less important for well water.